 With Network Configuration Manager, you can now identify potential firmware security vulnerabilities in your network devices and take action.
 Network Configuration Manager acts as firmware vulnerability scanner and works in accordance with NIST vulnerability management (National Institute of Standards and Technology) by fetching firmware vulnerability data and correlating it with the network devices which are currently managed in your infrastructure.
-At present, Network Configuration Manager provides firmware vulnerability management for Cisco IOS, Cisco ASA, Cisco Nexus and Juniper devices.
+At present, Network Configuration Manager helps to manage firmware vulnerability for vendors in the table below.

 Network Configuration Manager provides info on all the vulnerabilities by firmware vulnerability scanning in your network in the Firmware Vulnerabilities page.
 You will be able to view the vulnerabilities in three ways.

 Under "All vulnerabilities" tab, you will be able to view all CVE IDs/Vulnerabilities in your network which are in accordance with NIST vulnerability management.
 Upon clicking the CVE ID, you will be able to view all the devices associated to that CVE ID.
 This gives you a complete device firmware vulnerability management.

 Under "Exposed Devices" tab, you can have a device-based vulnerability view, where Network Configuration Manager lists devices that have a firmware vulnerability.
 On drilling down, you will be able to see all the CVE IDs (vulnerabilities) of that particular device.
 This helps you know the number of devices in your network having vulnerabilities.